Directorsnote - India

 The combination of the voice-over and the special audio let you understand how important it is that attention is paid to the development of the people who need it so badly.

-This changes when the answer is given to the possibilities that become visible in the first part.
-Sporting children are rendered colorfully, bringing the whole picture to life and the energy and fun of the children splashing from the image.
+This changes when the answer is given to the possibilities visible in the first part.
+Sporting children are rendered colorfully, bringing life to the whole and the energy and fun of the children splashing from the image.

 Finally, everything comes together to form a whole in which we see the children enjoying and playing.
 We then return to the protagonist who expresses that we can make a difference as long as we join hands.
 His dream for a better future.